qfpl/hs-hoist-error/README.md

 -- Working in some MonadError context..
 ... :: MonadError MyError m => m b

--- Handle the `Nothing` case by using our explicit constructor, with no intermediate boilerplate. g :: (MonadIO m, MonadError MyError m) => Int -> m b g n = fn n <!?> WrongInt n
+-- Handle the `Nothing` case by using an explicit constructor, with no intermediate boilerplate. g :: (MonadIO m, MonadError MyError m) => Int -> m b g n = fn n <!?> WrongInt n
 ```